vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-commonwealth-money.md

 Money can only be added to the supply by the deliberate action of our government. **Money cannot be leveraged by anyone else to create new money** as happens in a fractional reserve system.
-This is critically import- ant, and the financial industry will work very hard to create loopholes, so it must be very simply and clearly stated in the law.
+This is critically important, and the financial industry will work very hard to create loopholes, so it must be very simply and clearly stated in the law.
 No exceptions.

 #### PRIVATE BANKS